U.S. DEPARTMENT OF THE INTERIOR

 BLM Seeks Public Comment on Lincoln County Archaeological Initiative Priorities

-The public is also asked to identify priorities not addressed above.
+The public is also asked address any priorities that you would like to see included but are not addressed.
 Please include sufficient information to identify the type of archaeological resource and/or the type of preservation activity(s) necessary.

 To learn more, contact Carol Bass, BLM Ely District special legislation program manager, at (775) 289-1800 or email@example.com

 The BLM manages more than 245 million acres of public land, the most of any Federal agency.
 This land, known as the National System of Public Lands, is primarily located in 12 Western states, including Alaska.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 The BLM's mission is to manage and conserve the public lands for the use and enjoyment of present and future generations under our mandate of multiple-use and sustained yield.
 In Fiscal Year 2013, the BLM generated $4.7 billion in receipts from public lands.